runeh/typical-fetch/README.md

 ### todo

-- Just have one arg, which has `baseUrl` ?
 - parser for text or whatever
 - error if both parse and parseBody
 - pass response to mappers?